-Tan Sri Dato' Lim Kang Hoo, a Malaysian and aged 59 was appointed to the Board on 28 May 2004.
+Tan Sri Dato' Lim Kang Hoo, a Malaysian and aged 60 was appointed to the Board on 28 May 2004.
 He is a businessman with over 36 years of experience in the construction and machinery related industry.
 He started his involvement in the construction industry by assisting the family construction business.
-His dynamism and vision coupled with experience, saw the companies that he led grow by leaps and bound.
-Ekovest Bhd and Knusford Bhd which are listed on the main market of Bursa Malaysia are results of his involvement.
-At present, he is the Executive Chairman of Ekovest Bhd, an Executive Director of Knusford Bhd and an Executive Vice Chairman of Iskandar Waterfront City Berhad (formerly known as Tebrau Teguh Berhad) and also a director of several other private limited companies.
+His dynamism and vision coupled with experience, saw the companies that he led grow by leaps and bounds.
+Ekovest Bhd and Iskandar Waterfront City Bhd which are listed on the main market of Bursa Malaysia are results of his involvement.
+At present, he is the Executive Chairman of Ekovest Bhd and an Executive Vice Chairman of Iskandar Waterfront City Bhd and also a director of several other private limited companies.

-Tan Sri Dato' Lim Kang Hoo is deemed to be interested in the related party transactions disclosed on page 80 of the Annual Report.
-He is the brother of Tan Sri Dato' Lim Kang Yew and Dato' Lim Kang Poh.
-Tan Sri Dato' Lim Kang Hoo has indirect shareholding in PLS through Iskandar Waterfront Holdings Sdn Bhd as disclosed on page 26 of the Annual Report.
+Tan Sri Dato' Lim Kang Hoo is deemed to be interested in the related party transactions disclosed on page 84 of the Annual Report.
+He is a brother of Tan Sri Dato' Lim Kang Yew and Dato' Lim Kang Poh.
+Tan Sri Dato' Lim Kang Hoo has indirect shareholding in PLS through Iskandar Waterfront Holdings Sdn Bhd as disclosed on page 102 of the Annual Report.
 He is an uncle to Mr. Lee Hun Kheng and Mr. Lim Guan Shiun.